-· Complete all required information.
-Do not leave any

-required fields blank.

-- Leave blank all spaces and boxes that do not apply to you. - Type or print using blue or black ink.
-Do not use a pencil. - Round all numbers and enter only whole dollar amounts.
-For example, enter \$10.49 as \$10 and \$10.50 as \$11. - Write numbers clearly and legibly. - To show a loss, place a minus sign (-) immediately to the left of the loss amount.
+- Complete all required information.
+Do not leave any required fields blank. - Leave blank all spaces and boxes that do not apply to you. - Type or print using blue or black ink.
+Do not use a pencil - Round all numbers and enter only whole dollar amounts.
+For example, enter \$10.49 as \$10 and \$10.50 as \$11. - · Write numbers clearly and legibly. - To show a loss, place a minus sign (-) immediately to the left of the loss amount.
 Do not use brackets or parentheses.

-For details, see Important Guidelines on PIT-1 instructions, page 20.
+For details, see "Important Guidelines" on page PIT-1-21 in the full PIT-1 instructions.